apsdsm/fetch/README.md

 Fetch was designed to facilitate a specific Unity coding style that I've been using lately, so it's not really out there to implement everything you might want to see in an IOC Container.
 If you'll like an IOC project for Unity that is much more full featured and mature, then I suggest you check out [StrangeIoC](http://strangeioc.github.io/strangeioc/), which does way more things than Fetch sets out to achieve (though, I should note I haven't actually *used* this project, and it looks like it hasn't been updated for a while).
 On the other hand, if StrangeIoC seems to do way too much, and all you need is a system for fetching your service components by interface, then Fetch might be right for you.

 Fetch allows you to store services in a number of ways, and access them relatively painlessly from inside your objects.
-It also has a fairly early stage object generation system, so you can use it to create new instances of services or object without having to use the `new` command, with automatic dependency serrching if you need that.
+It also has a fairly early stage object generation system, so you can use it to create new instances of services or object without having to use the `new` command, with automatic dependency searching if you need that.

 ## Making Services Available To Fetch